dalibo/pandocker/UPGRADE.md

 ## Without docker (local setup)

-__TL;DR:__ We're releasing a stable version of the toolchain every 3 months. and we will only support the latest stable version.

-**In a nutshell**: If you want to make your life easier, use the docker image as described above.
+__TL;DR:__ We're releasing a stable version of the toolchain every 3 months and we will only support the latest stable version.
+If you want to make your life easier, use the docker image as described above.

 ### Upgrade from 17.12 to 18.03